 It's normal to feel anxious or overwhelmed while waiting for a transplant or to have fears about rejection, returning to work or other issues after a transplant.
 Seeking the support of friends and family members can help you cope during this stressful time.

-- Educating yourself.
+- Educate yourself.
 Read as much as you can about your procedure and ask questions about things you don't understand.
 Knowledge is empowering.

 Diet and nutrition